 Damages to which this Division applies are not to be awarded, in circumstances to which this Subdivision applies, in respect of noise induced hearing loss that is not an injury.

-[Section 93J inserted by No. 42 of 2004 s.
+[Section 93J inserted: No. 42 of 2004 s.
 79.]

 93K.
 Constraints on awards